 You’ve all heard it before.
 The .380 pocket pistol will not hurt anything bigger than a mouse, thus the ‘mousegun’ tag.
 They say it doesn’t have enough stopping power to do the job it was meant for and if you shoot a .380 at an attacker, you won’t be able to stop him; you’ll just make it worse and cause him to retaliate.
+The .380 pistol sure is a small gun and makes for a great carry weapon or pocket pistol.
 Also, 9mm pistols, the next step in the handgun ladder as far as power is concerned, are becoming smaller nowadays some of them close to the .380 ACP’s size.
 So, read on our 2018 Best .380 handgun reviews to get the full picture on which .380 will be best for you.

 Is the .380 Pocket Pistol Right For You?